Helping hands: the reality of volunteering during the Covid-19 pandemic

 “Stay home.
 Protect the NHS.
 Save lives.”
 The UK Government’s message is clear: we can all do our bit during the coronavirus crisis just by staying at home.
 But many have decided to do more by volunteering time and energy to help their communities.

 The latest figures from the Civil Society Almanac show that we are generally a charitable bunch.
-Four in ten of us—an estimated 20.1million people—volunteered through a group, club or organisation in the UK in 2018.
-Since lockdown began, the UK has seen an outpouring of solidarity.
+Four in ten of us—an estimated 20.1 million people—volunteered through a group, club, or organization in the UK in 2018.
+Since the lockdown began, the UK has seen an outpouring of solidarity.
 Mutual Aid groups have sprung up across the country in response to the crisis.
 When the NHS advertised for volunteers to help support vulnerable people, nearly five people per second enlisted in the Government scheme.
 In five days, the number of volunteers committing to join the NHS Covid-19 initiative had reached 750,000, three times higher than the initial target.

 Because it seems more important than ever